SkretasLab/ProteoSeeker/README.md

                                   used for the filtering.

    -tns/--taxonomy-names-status   True/False -Opt: False- Determines whether the protein names
-                                  used to filter the protein database and create the tfpd will be determined solely based on the protein names provided by the user (True) or solely based on protein names automatically identified with or without the addition
+                                  used to filter the protein database and create the TFPD will be determined solely based on the protein names provided by the user (True) or solely based on protein names automatically identified with or without the addition